 - These are not simple numbers because it is not a simple test.
 You have to aim to exceed the minimum cut-offs in each of the five tests to get a good total score that exceeds 2250.

 - This expression of average scores is not the only form of your results.
 They are also expressed in percentiles.

 - Percentiles are numbers expressed in a percentage value.
 Percentiles are a mathematical way to express numbers, in comparison, on a scale of 100.

 - In simple terms, the percentile rank of a candidate denotes the percentage of candidates who have scored lower than him or her.
 For example, if you score a percentile of 69 it means that you have attained a better score than 69% of the candidates and the remaining 31% have got a better score than yours.

 A lot of statistical calculation goes into each of the averages as well as percentile scores given.
-The results are sent to candidate regardless of their pass or fail status along with copies of their individual tests.
-Candidates should visit the website www.acenet.edu to get a detailed idea because; a little knowledge is a dangerous thing!
+The results are sent to candidates regardless of their pass or fail status along with copies of their individual tests.
+Candidates should visit the website www.acenet.edu to get a detailed idea because; little knowledge is a dangerous thing!